Girlscript-Chapter-Bilaspur/Front-End-Hackathon-Resources/README.md

 ![](https://github.com/Girlscript-Chapter-Bilaspur/Front-End-Hackathon-Resources/blob/master/Hackathon%20Images/HACKATHON_banner2.png)

 # About The Event
 Heya Explorer 🕵️‍♀️ !
 We strongly appreciate your **learning attitude** and your interest in making something awesome.

-Welcome to **GirlScript Bilaspur**.
+Welcome to **GirlScript Bilaspur** 🙏🙏

 We, at Girlscript Bilaspur, have planned a **Hackathon(Frontend Technologies, for beginners)** which is our first event.
 We are conducting this Hackathon for those who have the potential to usher their imagination to reality.